chhoumann/notetweet_obsidian/README.md

 - Delete tweet/thread that was just posted (undo)
 - Post Tweet Mode - a modal dedicated to writing tweets and threads.
 - Images are supported - just include a `[[link]]` to your images!
+- Scheduling tweets - follow [this guide](./GuideToSettingUpScheduler.md) to set it up.

 Feel free to recommend features!